Webhooks API Documentation Guide

 ---|---|---|

-Communication | Client requests info | Server sends info automatically |
+Communication Model | Client requests information | Server sends information automatically |

 Data Flow | Pull (Client asks) | Push (Server notifies) |

-Use Case | Good for structured queries & data retrieval | Great for real-time event notifications |
+Use Case | Structured queries & data retrieval | Real-time event notifications |

 Efficiency | Can be slow due to repeated polling | Faster since updates come instantly |

-Example | GET /orders → Returns all orders | Order completed → Sends an event to your webhook URL |
+Example | GET /orders → Returns all orders |

 REST APIs are like checking in at the airport every 5 minutes to see if your flight is boarding.
 Webhooks are like getting a text when it’s time to go.

-Webhook Overview
+1. Webhook Overview Section

-Webhooks allow you to receive real-time notifications when an event occurs in our system.
-Instead of polling our API, you can subscribe to specific events and receive an HTTP POST request to your webhook URL when they occur.
+Instead of polling our API, you can subscribe to specific events and receive an HTTP POST request

-Webhook URL Setup
+2. Webhook URL Setup Documentation

 Field | Type | Description |